Bikeman868/UrlRewrite.Net/README.md

 This Rewrite Module is capable of outputting a complete trace of rewrite requests showing full details of the rules that were evaluated, the conditions that were tested and the actions that were executed.
-The request log includes a timespamp on each event to allow you to identify any performance bottlenecks.
+The request log includes a timestamp on each event to allow you to identify any performance bottlenecks.

 To enable request tracing on specific URLs you must pass a Lambda expression to the `Initialize()`